hashicorp/terraform-provider-aws/website/docs/r/placement_group.html.markdown

 ## Import

-Placement groups can be imported using the `name`, e.g.
+Placement groups can be imported using the `name`, e.g.,

 ```
 $ terraform import aws_placement_group.prod_pg production-placement-group